Digital Video System Design

 Typical video product development leverages an over the top (OTT) solution or mobile app, involving the streaming of both live and stored content using an adaptive bitrate protocol and digital rights management to protect the content.
 Our deep experience utilizing the appropriate mix of codecs, streaming protocols, DRM, and encryption standards achieves maximum performance under constrained hardware or networking conditions.
 Cardinal Peak has guided dozens of household names to successful and profitable product launches.

-Our Digital Video Product Design Experience
+Our Case Studies: Digital Video Product Design

 As one of the top streaming video product design firms, Cardinal Peak supports innovative streaming video designs including the projects below.
 If you’re looking for a video product development firm to partner with, contact us for innovative video product engineering.